Mt. Yudono's yamabushi trail

 What is it..?

 Mt.
-Yudono's Yamabushi trail is the path that is used by the pilgrims of the Dewa Sanzan to reach Mt.
+Yudono's Yamabushi trail is the path that the pilgrims of the Dewa Sanzan use to reach Mt.
 Yudono's shrine at the top of the mountain.

 While most people choose to ride the shuttle bus up to the top (8min. ride) or walk the paved road on foot, Yamabushi pilgrims go there through an adventurous path.